Introducing Steven Sacco (Episode 71)

 Steven Sacco’s Bio

 Steven J. Sacco is Professor Emeritus of French & Italian in the Department of European Studies and Co-Director Emeritus of San Diego State’s Center for International Business and Research (CIBER).
-He is also President of Sacco Global Consulting which serves clients on five continents.
-Throughout his career, Steve was a nontraditional academic who collaborated across campus with colleagues in business and engineering and off-campus with business organizations.
+He is also President of Sacco Global Consulting which has served clients on five continents.
+Throughout his career, Steve has been a nontraditional academic who has collaborated across campus with colleagues in business and engineering and off-campus with businesses and business organizations.
 His goal was to partner with these constituent groups to prepare globally ready students and business practitioners.
+The 2025 Fulbright-Hays Project to Ivory Coast is his fifth Fulbright-Hays project.
+His previous projects include Ecuador (1993), Mexico (1997), Chile (2001) and Cameroon (2009).
+During his free time, Steve enjoys long-distance running and hiking.alf Marathon.

 Resources